Tahini Chocolate Chip Cookies

 Ingredient Notes

 • The tahini is of course a critical component, adding a slightly savory taste.
-Find a tahini that you like–they are not all created equally.
+Find a tahini that you like.
+I have tasted most every one on the market, and they are not all created equally.
 These tahini cookies are tahini-forward, so be sure you like the flavor of your tahini (as in, not too bitter).
-Also be sure to stir the tahini to combine the paste with any oil that has separated, before measuring and adding to the cookie dough.
+Also be sure to stir the tahini to combine the paste with any oil that has separated, before you measure and add to the cookie dough.
 Many recipes call for a half cup of tahini; mine calls for a little more than that to make that wonderful flavor more pronounced.
+The tahini also lends moisture to the cookie.

-• The chocolate is going to vary according to your favorite type.
+• The chocolate can vary according to your favorite type.
 I much, much prefer dark chocolate in my cookies.
-The Ghirardelli 60% cacao chips are perfect to me because the chip is larger than a standard chip but not so chunky as a chocolate chunk that edges out too much of the wonderful cookie dough flavor and texture.ย
+The Ghirardelli 60% cacao chips are perfect to me because the chip is larger than a standard chip but not so chunky as a chocolate chunk that edges out too much of the wonderful cookie dough flavor and texture.

-• A combination of sugars (plus vanilla extract) affect the flavor, texture, and golden brown color of the cookies.
-We’re going for dark brown sugar, but you can substitute light brown sugar.ย
+• A combination of sugars (plus pure vanilla extract) affect the flavor, texture, and golden brown color of the cookies.
+We’re going for dark brown sugar, but you can substitute light brown sugar if needed.

-• An egg plus an egg yolk, along with the baking soda + baking powder, will give the cookies their chewy-crisp texture when added to the dry ingredients.ย
+• An egg plus an egg yolk, along with the baking soda + baking powder, will give the cookies their chewy-crisp texture.

 • I use regular unsalted butter (softened butter) in this recipe, but you can substitute solidified brown butter in place of butter.